 Taxes in Botswana

 The tax year in Botswana runs from 1 July to 30 June.
-Returns are due within 90 days after the end of the tax year, unless an extension is requested.
+Returns are typically due within 90 days after the end of the tax year, unless an extension is requested.

 Generally, expats will have to pay taxes in Botswana if: